 Elie Saab is a new designer for the Duchess (we haven’t seen her wear this label before).
 He’s probably best known for his bridal couture.

 The Italian designer crafted this pair from metallic silver leather.
 They feature an elegant pointed toe and a slim 105mm high heel.
-You can find the shoe in silver and lots of other colours at Net-A-Porter.com here.
+Find the patent silver version (similar to Kate’s) at fwrd.com.

 Kate carried a matching silver metallic clutch bag, also by Elie Saab.
 It’s the ‘Abat Jour‘ style from the designer’s Resort 2016 collection.
 It’s made from leather, features metallic parts on the front and has matching silver hardware.